M-Moussa-De/SOLID_PHP/php/I/README.md

 To adhere our code to the `ISP`, we need to refactor our code as following:

 We divided the necessary methods for vehicles into two interfaces and every class of `Car` and `Plane` will implement the suitable interface.
-This means, that not class will have to implement a method which is not required.
+This means, that no class will have to implement a method which is not required.

 This is exactly what `ISP` states.